Sunday, December 6, 2020

 • Transfer this to a greased pan and allow to cool, after a few minutes you'll be able to cut these to desired shapes.

-I made it yesterday and to be honest I was disappointed with the quantity of halwa I could make at the end , it was very less than I expected.
+To be honest I was disappointed with the quantity of halwa I could make at the end, it was very less than I expected.
 Making of any Halwa isn't easy, you'll need lots of patience (I am working on it) Thought to give you heads up before you try it...

 But the disappointment lasted just for few minutes as this chakka halwa is very sweet and it is really precious :D